passbolt/passbolt_cli/README.md

 # What is the purpose of this repository

-This repository is a command line interface for passbolt API.
+This repository is a command line interface for [passbolt API](https://github.com/passbolt/passbolt_api).
-It allows a user to interact with the passbolt server without the user of web extension.
+It allows a user to interact with the passbolt server without the use of [web extension](https://github.com/passbolt/passbolt_browser_extension).

 Currently works as a read only access only.

 # Prerequisite